Home / Model Expert Homepage / Model Expert Help / Validation rules / Writing scripted rules

 Writing a Model Expert Validation Script

-Validation scripts have just three requirements:
+Validation scripts have just four requirements:

 - Some code which does the checking.